WORK IN PROGRESS. There are no known tracklist or material sequence for this short lived project so we tried to gather and organize songs the better we could, songs recorded or mixed around November 95 - January of 96, leftover tracks from All Eyez On Me and from Outlaw Immortalz : Thug Life II. We

 06. Blunt Time feat.
 Dr. Dre, Lady of Rage & Roger Troutman / Dr. Dre - INSTRUMENTAL

-• 1995/11/02.
+- 1995/11/02 (?).
 Lady of Rage posted a picture of a tape with "2Pac - Blunt Time" written on a short video (with an instrumental that seems to have nothing to do with it).
-An instrumental slightly different from the RBX-Aftermath version has also leaked.
-The very first recorded version could have Dr. Dre rapping solo (text from J-Flexx) with Roger Troutman at the chorus (recorded at the same period than "California Love Solo" ?).
-Then 2Pac and Lady of Rage could have recorded their verses later.
+An instrumental slightly different from the RBX-Aftermath version has also been uploaded in Youtube.
+The very first recorded version could have Dr. Dre rapping solo (text from J-Flexx) with Roger Troutman at the chorus (recorded at the same period than "California Love Solo" ?)...
+Then 2Pac and Lady of Rage could have recorded their verses.
 Does the 2Pac version features also a Dre verse ?
-A rumor says Method Man could have a verse too but it'd be not compatible with the idea Lady of Rage and 2Pac recording together in early November because Meth says he never recorded with 2Pac.

 07. NY '87 (Now That's Dissin') feat.
 Dogg Pound & Deadly Threat / Daz